Transfer data from Amazon S3 to your Managed ClickHouse® cluster and vice versa

 A practical guide to creating a table with the S3 engine

-1. Create a ClickHouse® cluster or select an existing one on clusters overview page.
+1. Create a ClickHouse® cluster or select an existing one on the Clusters page in the console.

 4. Run the following query to create a table and fill it with the data from the DoubleCloud public bucket: